What can Physiotherapy do for me?

 Clinical Pilates is a series of mat based exercises in various different body positions which have been adapted by physiotherapists to make them more suitable for patients with back and neck pain, and those recovering from injury.
 We can progress your exercise programme as you improve, to ensure that the exercise is still sufficiently challenging and maximise your benefits from your physiotherapy treatment.
 We also offer clinical Pilates as part of rehabilitation which we find useful to keep our clients motivated and progressing with their exercises.

 We use various manual physiotherapy techniques and range-of-motion exercises to help relieve stiffness and increase your ability to move your joints through an improved range of movement.
 We are also able to offer pre & post-operative physiotherapy for joint replacement surgery and have helped many people strengthen their muscles and stabilise their joints reducing pain and improving everyday function.

 Mary has studied Occupational Health within Physiotherapy at Masters level and she is able to assess your posture and offer advice in a range of work based activities.
 Even if you just work from home (see Richard in his home office) or use a laptop/tablet device, the way you sit could be having an impact on your health and well-being.
-Mary is able to offer work based ergonomic assessments and measure you for a suitable seat, recommending individual solutions to improve your posture and reduce the effects of prolonged sitting.
+Mary is able to offer individual solutions to improve your posture and reduce the effects of prolonged sitting.